 About My Work: I’m a writer, cook and photographer.
 After graduating from the University of Michigan, I was employed with Hill and Knowlton in Manhattan, and worked as a technical writer and photographer on international accounts.
 In the eighties, I returned to Ann Arbor to open a specialty food store, The Back Alley Gourmet.

 The recipes in this blog are accessible and delicious.
 They are more than lists of ingredients and vague instruction; I share my thoughts on preparation and ideas on what can be made in advance.
-My blogs sometimes inspire stories from the food’s point of view; if a recipe insists I think like a cabbage, I acquire the voice of the cabbage.
+My blogs sometimes inspire stories from the ingredients point of view; if a recipe insists I think like a cabbage, I pen the voice of a cabbage.

 I categorize recipes according to my own, and my families, bias.
-I understand, for instance, many kids don’t like food with green things, but my kids like vegetables so you will find vegetables with the kid food.
 The recipes are a suggestion; customize them as you will.
 More about my philosophy on nutrition…

-I’ve been accumulating recipes for 30 years from my family, friends, co-workers, books, magazines and readers such as yourself.
+I’ve been accumulating recipes for 30 years from my family, friends, co-workers, books, magazines, blogs, Pinterests and readers such as yourself.
 I’ve been on the “learn while you burn” plan and for every recipe that makes the cut to this site, dozens lie buried in the trenches.

 I can’t zest your citrus, or dice your carrots; but I can entertain you with unbiased, seasonal advise and no-gimmick recipes that are delicious.
 I hope you enjoy visiting me as much as I enjoy writing and sharing my culinary discoveries with you.